carlosvin/carlosvin.github.io/posts/creating-custom-maven-plugin.rst

     Where Java source code is

 ``src/main/resources/META-INF/plexus/components.xml``
     file to create/override maven lifecycles and artifact types.
-Here we can especify which goals will be executed when for an artifact type, for example, we can say that for an artifact of type ``whatever`` when we run ``mvn foo`` it will verify the files, run tests, run linter, compile and zip al generated files.
+Here we can specify which goals will be executed when for an artifact type, for example, we can say that for an artifact of type ``whatever`` when we run ``mvn foo`` it will verify the files, run tests, run linter, compile and zip al generated files.

 ``src/test/java``
     Unit tests folder